ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <summary> <b>Routed subnet configuration inside a VM</b> </summary>
 <blockquote>

-Again, please note that used link between host and VMs is very specific to the Hypervisor installed (it can be some of the vSwitch or veth interfaces).
-Please refer specific hypervisor networking guide for this setup.
+Again, please note that the link used between host and VMs is very specific to the hypervisor installed (it can be vSwitch or veth interfaces).
+Please refer to the specific hypervisor networking guide for this setup.

 <br/><br/>Add our routed IP block inside a VM to ensure it can accept packets: